-After delays of rolling out its usage, FEMA confirmed earlier, Tuesday, March 24th of using the DPA for the first time during the coronavirus pandemic to order about 60,000 test kits and 500 million personal protective masks.
-However, FEMA then announced later that same Tuesday, “At the last minute, we were able to procure the test kits from the private market without evoking the DPA.”
+Last year, FEMA confirmed using the DPA for the first time during the coronavirus pandemic to order about 60,000 test kits and 500 million personal protective masks.
+However, FEMA then announced later that same day, “At the last minute, we were able to procure the test kits from the private market without evoking the DPA.”

 The uncertainties of today's crisis coupled with manufacturers' exempt status from state-wide closures signal that the industry should remain prepared for the enactment of the DPA.
 Here’s what it means for U.S. manufacturers and how they can prepare.